Happy Merchant: Use

-This image is a form of antisemitic propaganda, common on alt-right internet communities such as 4chan, other "chan" websites, and on other message boards.
+This image is a form of antisemitic propaganda, common internet communities such as 4chan, other anonymous image board websites, and on other message boards.
+It is popular internationally, and is frequently edited and repurposed into a variety of antisemitic contexts.
+It was for a time primarily used as a reaction image, then expanded beyond this usage.
+It was popular among the alt-right.
+The Southern Poverty Law Center wrote that, as of 2018, it frequently appeared on r/The_Donald.
+The image prominently appears in Ethnic Cleansing, a white supremacist video game released in 2002.

+Scholar Uffa Jensen identified it as a "prominent example of visual antisemitism in online communication" and as "one of the most influential hate pictures in the digital age".
+A 2015 article from journalist Joseph Bernstein described it as "unquestionably the most popular anti-Semitic image on the internet", and further, possibly "the most widely seen anti-Semitic image in history".
+The ADL considers it "by far the most popular antisemitic meme among white supremacist", subject to "endless variations".
+Dave Rich recalls seeing the image 'stuck to lamp posts and bollards' in Jewish areas of London in 2021, around the 20th anniversary of the September 11 attacks, alongside images blaming Israel for the attacks.

 In 2017, Al Jazeera appeared to have tweeted an image of the Happy Merchant on its official English-language Twitter account while referring to climate change deniers.
 Al Jazeera explained in an apology that they did not post the image in question, but replied to a user who did and then linked to the thread by accident.
+In 2020, NAACP of Philadelphia head Rodney Muhammad posted an image of it on his Facebook, which he removed after backlash, claiming he "wasn't familiar" with the caricature.
+In 2022, an alcohol advertisement for Arbol Verde in the Chilean newspaper Las Últimas Noticias included the meme, resulting in criticism from Jewish communities.

 A 2018 study published by Savvas Zannettou et al. focused on online antisemitism recorded that the Happy Merchant and its variations were "among the most popular memes on both 4chan's /pol/ board and Gab, two major outlets for alt-right expression.
 The study found that usage of the Happy Merchant on /pol/ remained largely consistent (with a peak during the United States missile strike on Syria in April 2017), while use of the meme on Gab increased after the Unite the Right rally in the US in August 2017.
 It was also determined that /pol/ influenced the spread of the Happy Merchant to other web platforms such as Twitter and Reddit.
 The same study also found that the Happy Merchant has been incorporated into other common memes on the site, including Pepe the Frog, an originally apolitical caricature of a frog, which is often used by the alt-right for racist purposes.